- Fola Adeleke, Board Secretary

 - Tyler Giannini, Board Treasurer and Co-Founder

-Our project partnerships include:
+Our project partnerships have included:

 Network Fighting Hunger in Cameroon (RELUFA), forthcoming research project into affected community experiences of transnational multi-stakeholder initiatives.